-It streamlined the design and replaced all of the plastic with a rock solid and robust metal.
+It streamlined the design and replaced all of the plastic with a rock-solid and robust metal.
 The headband padding retained the look of the 400i and 400S, but the piece over top supporting it rounded off in a much more aesthetically pleasing way.
-The pad itself also seemed to be made from a better quality material.
+The pad itself also seemed to be made from better quality material.

 The headband adjustment itself (The small piece that you use to move the pad up and down), was also replaced with a more reliable piece of metal on both sides.

-Drop’s (Formerly Massdrop’s) newer model 4XXdoes hearken back with those same swiveling cups, but they still don’t swivel all the way around (90 degrees) like they did with the originals.
+Drop’s (Formerly Massdrop’s) newer model 4XXdoes hearken back with those same swiveling cups, but they still don’t swivel all the way around (90 degrees) as they did with the originals.

 Notice how both the original 400S and 400i above fold flat in the same ways, and also move and contort in a myriad of ways.
 They tended to move around a lot more freely.

 With the 4XX, it stops at around 45 degrees now, while the Sundara’s don’t move or rotate at all.
 I kind of enjoyed the swivel action, but in the grand scheme of how the headphone sits on your head, it’s not really that big of a deal.

 All 4 sport the same circular comfy velour pads, but they are still the Focus pads, and they’re still awful.
 My issue with them is not that they aren’t comfortable, but that they’re built horribly and utilize poor design choices with regards to the piece of faux/protein leather on the back that wraps around the cup and attaches.